276 812

 Keywords

-COVID-19 breakthrough infection ; Delta variant ; Omicron variant ; antibody level
+antibody level ; COVID-19 breakthrough infection ; Delta variant ; Omicron variant

 Abstract

-Results: From 106 vaccinated patients (39 Delta and 67 Omicron), the geometric mean titers of antibodies in patients with fever (≥37.5°C), hypoxia (≤94% of SpO2), pneumonia, C-reactive protein (CRP) elevation (>8 mg/L), or lymphopenia (<1100 cells/μL) were 1201.5 U/mL, 98.8 U/mL, 774.1 U/mL, 1335.1 U/mL, and 1032.2 U/mL, respectively.
+Background Omicron variant viruses spread rapidly, even in individuals with high vaccination rates.
+This study aimed to determine the utility of the antibody against spike protein level as a predictor of the disease course of coronavirus disease 2019 (COVID-19) in vaccinated patients.
+Methods Between December 11, 2021, and February 10, 2022, we performed a prospective observational cohort study in South Korea, which included patients infected with Delta and Omicron variants.
+A multivariable logistic regression analysis to determine the association between antibody levels and outcomes was conducted.
+The relationship between antibody levels and cycle threshold (Ct) values was confirmed using a generalized linear model.
+Results From 106 vaccinated patients (39 Delta and 67 Omicron), the geometric mean titers of antibodies in patients with fever (>= 37.5 degrees C), hypoxia (<= 94% of SpO(2)), pneumonia, C-reactive protein (CRP) elevation (>8 mg/L), or lymphopenia (<1100 cells/mu L) were 1201.5 U/mL, 98.8 U/mL, 774.1 U/mL, 1335.1 U/mL, and 1032.2 U/mL, respectively.
 Increased antibody levels were associated with a decrease in the occurrence of fever (adjusted odds ratio [aOR], 0.23; 95% CI, 0.12-0.51), hypoxia (aOR, 0.23; 95% CI, 0.08-0.7), CRP elevation (aOR, 0.52; 95% CI, 0.29-0.0.94), and lymphopenia (aOR, 0.57; 95% CI, 0.33-0.98).
 Ct values showed a positive correlation between antibody levels (P = .02).
+Conclusions Antibody levels are predictive of the clinical course of COVID-19 in vaccinated patients with Delta and Omicron variant infections.
+Our data highlight the need for concentrated efforts to monitor patients with severe acute respiratory syndrome coronavirus 2 infection who are at risk of low antibody levels.

 DOI